joonhim/cecs-478-lab-sed-and-awk/README.md

 [*sed*](https://linux.die.net/man/1/sed) and [*awk*](https://linux.die.net/man/1/awk) are two commonly used tools in Unix operating systems, and are also typically used together.

-(The following descriptions stolen from [Stack Overflow](https://stackoverflow.com/questions/1632113/what-is-the-difference-between-sed-and-awk))
+(The following descriptions have been taken from [Stack Overflow](https://stackoverflow.com/questions/1632113/what-is-the-difference-between-sed-and-awk))
 > *sed* is a stream editor.
 It works with streams of characters on a per-line basis.
 It has a primitive programming language that includes goto-style loops and simple conditionals (in addition to pattern matching and address matching).
 There are essentially only two "variables": pattern space and hold space.
 >
 > *awk* is oriented toward delimited fields on a per-line basis.
 It has much more robust programming constructs including if/else, while, do/while and for (C-style and array iteration).
 There is complete support for variables and single-dimension associative arrays plus (IMO) kludgey multi-dimension arrays.
 Mathematical operations resemble those in C.